hashgraph/did-method/did-method-specification.md

 	]
 }
 ```
+Specific authorizations for making change to the address book file for an appnet can be controlled via the list of keys associated with that file.
+Only transactions signed by the corresponding private keys will be authorized to update or delete the address book.
+Hedera supports hierarchical key structure to support a flexible authorization model.

 ## CRUD Operations
 Hedera network nodes support a Consensus Service API by which clients submit transaction messages to a topic - these transactions assigned a consensus timestamp and order before flowing back out to mirror nodes and any appnets subscribed to the relevamt topic.
 Every appnet that implements the Hedera DID method must have a dedicated HCS topic created for DID documents registration.
 Members of the appnet will subscribe to the corresponding topics, and consesequently retrieve and store valid DID documents submitted to the topic.